PLASTIGAUGE - PACK

 Plastigauge is a precision clearance gauge for the measurement of clearance between fitted surfaces.

 It is particularly useful for measuring clearances in split bearings or in situations where a feeler gauge cannot be inserted.
+The most common use is checking for bearing clearance on the mains and big ends of the crankshaft.

 Supplied in 10-strip packs for size 0.001-inch to 0.003-inch.